Caltex Philippines, Inc. vs. Commission on Audit

 Doctrines

-- Requirement of Publication for Laws to be Effective — Laws, including presidential decrees and executive orders of general application, must be published in the Official Gazette or a newspaper of general circulation to be effective, as per Article 2 of the Civil Code and the ruling in Tañada vs. Tuvera.
-LOI 1416 was held ineffective for lack of publication.
+- Publication of Laws — Laws, including presidential decrees and executive orders, must be published in the Official Gazette or a newspaper of general circulation to be effective.
+An unpublished law has no binding force and effect (Tañada v.
+Tuvera).

 Key Excerpts